mlsmall/Hispathologic-Cancer-Detection/README.md

 <img src="https://github.com/mlsmall/Hispathologic-Cancer-Detection/blob/master/sample%20tissues.png" width='600' />

-Next is a plot of four hyspatholigic samples of lymph nodes with their corresponding positive labels (containing a tumor) and four samples with their negative labels (not containing a tumor).
+Next is a plot of five histopathologic samples of lymph nodes with their corresponding positive labels (containing a tumor) and five samples with their negative labels (not containing a tumor).

 <img src="https://github.com/mlsmall/Hispathologic-Cancer-Detection/blob/master/positive%20and%20negative%20samples.png" width='1080' />